GitHver/nixisotemp/readme.md

 Flakes provide a way to create multiple predefined configurations

-This is essentially what flakes are, an *input-output* control centre where you can version all your inputs and packages and manage all your different hosts an example of a minimal flake would be:
+This is essentially what flakes are, an *input-output* control centre where you can version all your inputs and packages and manage all your different hosts.
+An example of a minimal flake would be:

 ```nix
 {